ZacharyDuBois/Koi/README.md

 - Currently running this on my Raspberry Pi to upload files over night so I don't have slow internet during the day or need to leave my computer on over night.
 - I recommend this to be run by a cronjob once a day at 3am.
 Example in the `INSTALLATION.md`.
 - Recommended file permissions of `700` due to it containing API keys.

+## Known Issues

+- You currently need to only use filenames containing no special characters or spaces.
+- Filenames cannot contain a dot except for the extension.